 Developers are able to quickly access the right components and spend less time going over old ground, particularly when it comes to creating a new app.
 At the same time, you ensure your brand is maximised and not diluted by rogue design assets that really shouldn’t be there.
 There’s no confusion on how a particular component is implemented as the guidelines are clear and accessible.

-How to develop a design system
+How to create a design system?

 Any good design system will have a series of rules, constraints and principals which are related to the branding of your businessnand the nature of your digital presence.
 A rule might be that you are only allowed to use a colour in specific way.
 A constraint would be only having a certain selection of colours available to your design team and a principal would be to use those colours in meaningful ways.